yipeichan/Algorithms-Design-and-Analysis/README.md

 # Algorithms: Design and Analysis
-This repository stores code scripts of the homework and learning notes of the course: Algorithms: Design and Analysis<br>
+This repository stores code scripts of the homework and learning notes of the course: "Algorithms: Design and Analysis"<br>

 ## Course Content<br>